josbeir/cakephp-docs-md/docs/en/controllers/components.md

 > component and a model the same name.
 > **versionchanged:** 5.1.0

-Components are able to use [development/dependency-injection](/en/development/dependency-injection.md) to receive services.
+Components are able to use [Dependency Injection](/en/development/dependency-injection.md) to receive services.
 <a id="creating-a-component"></a>
 ## Creating a Component